nancologist/ReactNative/README.md

 ### Expo CLI
 * 3rd party service
 * free to use
-* "Managed App Development" : it takes lot of complexities away for you!
+* "Managed Index Development" : it takes lot of complexities away for you!
 * lots of convenience and utlitiy features
 * Downside: You're __limited__ to the Expo ecosystem
 * It also gives a wrapper mobile app for your application to simulate and test during development.